Terms and Conditions

 (v) convenes a meeting or makes or proposes to make any arrangement or composition with its creditors;

 (b) an administrator, administrative receiver, liquidator, receiver, trustee, manager or similar is appointed over any of the assets of the other party;

 (c) an order is made for the winding up of the other party, or the other party passes a resolution for its winding up (other than for the purpose of a solvent company reorganisation where the resulting entity will assume all the obligations of the other party under the Agreement); or

 (d) if that other party is an individual:

 (ii) as a result of illness or incapacity, that other party becomes incapable of managing his or her own affairs; or

 (iii) that other party is the subject of a bankruptcy petition or order.

-(a) the Customer must pay to the Provider any Charges in respect of Services provided to the Customer before the termination of the Agreement; and
+(a) You must pay to Us any Charges in respect of Services provided to You before the termination of the Agreement; and

-(b) the Provider must refund to the Customer any Charges paid by the Customer to the Provider in respect of Services that were to be provided to the Customer after the termination of the Agreement,
+(b) We must refund to You any Charges paid by You to Us in respect of Services that were to be provided to You after the termination of the Agreement,

 without prejudice to the parties’ other legal rights.